uwescience/datasci_course_materials/assignment4/awsinstructions.md

 From there, you can monitor your jobs' progress using the UI.

+### Hard Way 1: Lynx
 There are two other ways to do this: using [lynx](http://lynx.isc.org/) or using your own browser with a SOCKS proxy.

-  1. Using LYNX.
+ Using LYNX.
 Very easy, you don't need to download anything.
 Open a separate `ssh` connection to the AWS master node and type:

 `% lynx http://localhost:9100/ `

-Lynx is a text browswer.
+Lynx is a text browser.
 Navigate as follows: `up/down arrows `= move through the links (current link is highlighted); `enter` = follows a link; `left arrow` = return to previous page.